A mixed area of rented and privately owned housing lying ‘under’ Barnet Hill

 Underhill still had only a few dwellings when construction of Chipping Barnet sewage farm began here in 1874, and dairy cattle continued to graze on Sharpe’s Farm into the 20th century, while common lodging houses stood nearby.

 The London Borough of Barnet built the Dollis Valley housing estate on the site of the former sewage farm in the late 1960s.
-The estate is presently undergoing full-scale regeneration.
-As ever with such schemes nowadays, this will involve the creation of new community facilities and the construction of a significant number of homes for sale on the open market.
-The project is due for completion in 2020.
+One of the three largest in the borough, the estate is presently undergoing full-scale regeneration.
+As ever with such schemes nowadays, this involves the creation of new community facilities and the construction of a significant number of homes for sale on the open market, some of which are shown in the photo at the top of this article.
+The project is due for completion in 2022.

 At the last census, 61 per cent of Underhill’s residents were white British.
 No other ethnic group accounted for more than 5 per cent of the ward’s population.
 Similarly, at Underhill junior school on Mays Lane, the majority of pupils are of white British heritage, with other pupils coming from a wide range of backgrounds – including native speakers of Bulgarian and Japanese.